tensorlakeai/indexify/docs/docs/getting_started.md

 ??? info "Extractors"

-    Extractors help convert unstructured data into structured data we can query using a vector database or simple SQL.
+    Extractors help convert unstructured data into structured data or embeddings that we can query using a vector database or simple SQL.
 Examples of this could include converting PDF invoices to JSON, labelling objects in a video or even extracting text to embed from PDFs.
 You can read more about extractors [here](/apis/extractors)

 Next, we'll need to download two extractors - one for chunking our pages that we've downloaded from Wikipedia and another that will embed the text chunks that we've generated.